philrz/super/docs/tutorials/super-for-jq.md

 put all the transformations together in a single pipeline, where the full query text might look like this:
 ```
-over this                      -- traverse the array of objects
+unnest this                      -- traverse the array of objects
 | len(this) != 0               -- skip empty objects
 | fuse                         -- fuse objects into records of a combined type
 | drop head,base,_links        -- drop fields that we don't need